Why breathing is the most effective positive thinking technique

 “Everyone can benefit from breathing exercises,” says Dr Elena.
 “When we’re feeling stressed or anxious, it can be easy to act in a reactive and impulsive way which is not necessarily going to serve us in the long term.
 Breathing exercises can help to anchor us into the present moment, calming our stress levels and allowing us the space to fully process our emotions.”

 Kindred run regular meditation and wellness events for our community, that are currently open to anyone during this COVID crisis.
 While our physical doors are shut, our commitment to community is stronger than ever.
-Learn more about joining our online community (open to everyone) and how you can support us during this time
+Learn more about joining our online community (open to everyone)

 Share this article